 It’s the most important thing we can surrender to, with each one of our miracles.

 Care for them, teach them, lead them.
 Encourage them, inspire them, nourish them.
 Catch them, console them, carry them.
-Empower them, reach them, show them…
+Empower them, show them, believe in them…

 And realize they are the handiwork of God.
 His glorious creation.
 His divine art and magnificent gift to the world.